SEO vs SEM

 - Content Development (On-Page)

-- Website Optimization (Search Console notifications, Technical SEO checklist items)
+- Optimization of Web Pages (Search Console notifications, Technical SEO checklist items)

 Side note: this screenshot is from Google Search Console, showing total clicks and impressions generated through organic search results and SEO activities.